-The coolest part of the evening was business plan expo set up outside of the ballroom where the regional high school business plan winners from all over the world (including China, New Zealand, and Israel) were showing off their products and talking about their business plans.
-Their business ideas included rugby lessons, cream pies (which I sampled and were delicious), personal stylist services, hand painted sneakers, and home made lemonade.
+The coolest part of the evening was the business plan expo set up outside of the ballroom where the regional high school business plan winners from all over the world (including China, New Zealand, and Israel) were showing off their products and talking about their business plans.
+Their business ideas included rugby lessons, cream pies (which I sampled and were delicious), personal stylist services, hand-painted sneakers, and homemade lemonade.
 They were SO excited to get a free trip to NYC to show off their work.

 I almost fell asleep at the table during part duex but overall the event was great.
-I really love what NFTE is doing and I believe it can change kids lives.
+I really love what NFTE is doing and I believe it can change kids’ lives.
 Still glad to be a part of it all (and to get away from my desk for an evening!)
-Read more about NFTE and the Dare to Dream Awards dinner here.
+Read more about NFTE here.